CSE232-MSU/CSE232/exam_policies.md

 ## Midterm Exam Details
 - Zoom Link ([https://msu.zoom.us/j/94955751228](https://msu.zoom.us/j/94955751228))
 - 2021-11-03 10am-noon for those that attend Lab Sections 1-3
-- 2021-11-03 7pm-9pm for thise that attend Lab Sections 4-8 and 730
+- 2021-11-03 7pm-9pm for those that attend Lab Sections 4-8 and 730
 - If you can't attend your assigned exam, please follow the instructions on Piazza

 ## Final Details
 - Zoom Link ([https://msu.zoom.us/j/94955751228](https://msu.zoom.us/j/94955751228))
 - 2021-12-15 8pm-10pm for those that attend Lab Sections 1-5
-- 2021-12-16 10am-noon for thise that attend Lab Sections 6-8 and 730
+- 2021-12-16 10am-noon for those that attend Lab Sections 6-8 and 730
 - If you can't attend your assigned exam, please follow the instructions on Piazza

 Both exams will be 90 minutes in duration (from timer start to timer end), but everyone needs to be present in the Zoom meeting at the start of the scheduled exam time to ensure that everything is setup properly and for ID checks.

-If you can't make the exam time, please respond to the Piazza post announcing this exam indicating that you need to attend the other exam offering.
+If you can't make an exam time, please respond to the Piazza post announcing the exam indicating that you need to attend the alternative exam offering.

 ## Exam Logistics